melezhik/perl-plugin/README.md

 # perl-plugin

-build perl applications under Jenkins CI server
+build and create distributive of perl application

 # prerequisites